-25% deduction per class day (MWThF).
-All work is due by 4:30 p.m on the due date.
+There will be a 25% deduction per class day (MTWR).
+All hardcopy work is due by 4:30 p.m.
 Work turned in after 4:30 p.m. = the next calendar day.
+All GSP electronic submissions are due by 12 midnight, work submitted after midnight = the next calendar day.
 No notification is required to turn work in late.
 It is reasonable to expect that each of us may turn in one or two items a term one or two class days late.
 This should not have a large impact on your overall course grade.
 Excessively turning in work late will have a very strong impact on your overall course grade.